jwulf/camunda-cloud-test-drive/ADVANCED.md

 The token will not be available to any code that runs in response to these events, it is used only to authorize the POST request that triggers Actions.
 Nor will it be visible in any logs, including Operate.
 We will be using variable substitution to make it available to the Camunda HTTP Worker from secret Worker Variables in your Camunda Cloud account.

 * Create a new GitHub Personal Access Token, following [these instructions](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
+It needs repo scope.

 * Create a new Worker variable in your Camunda Cloud cluster, named `GitHubToken`.
 Paste the GitHub token in there.